 Consider Where You Run

 These days, manufacturers have dialed shoes for nearly every niche of running.
 This even applies to winter.
 A quick way to hone in on the right shoe is to identify where you run.

 Winter road running shoes tend to be built off of a brand’s stalwart training shoe.
 Brands want to invest in a winner, and a winter winner will be a shoe that is also a summer winner.
 The traction on these trainers will already be beefier than a racing flat and are suitable for running on wet roads.

 But they’ve added a waterproof breathable membrane to keep dedicated runners on the road through winter on a familiar last.
 If you already run in Brooks or New Balance, their winterized road shoes will be a good bet for cold, wet conditions.

 Winter trail running shoes have an aggressive lug pattern that bites into dirt, sand, and mud.
 But not all treads are the same.
 A blocky, cleat-like tread will shed mud in the Pacific Northwest but can feel clunky on hardpack found in the Southwest and can cause trips and falls.

 Some brands, like Salomon and La Sportiva, offer shoes with integrated spikes.
-These are for runners who live regions prone to ice, like the North East or Columbia River Gorge.
+These are for runners who live in regions prone to ice, like the Northeast or the Columbia River Gorge.

-All of the shoes on this list have a waterproof breathable membrane to keep melting snow and water from creeping in, and keeping the toes warm.
+All of the shoes on this list have a waterproof breathable membrane to keep melting snow and water from creeping in while keeping the toes warm.